-14.1 Port Huron Challenge:
+14.1 PORT HURON CHALLENGE:

-(a) Start at Port Huron to Finish at Mackinac Island

-- (b) Boats shall sail approximately 33 nm @ 34 degrees Mag and leave the Canadian Weather Buoy #45149 (43.32.40 82.04.20) to port then proceed 113 nm @ 352 degrees Magnetic to U.S. Weather Buoy #45003 (45.21.05 82.50.38) and leave to port then proceed approximately 80nm to finish.
-A full description of the marks shall be provided at the Skipper's meeting.
-If buoys are not in place, skippers shall do a navigational rounding. - (c) Skippers shall record in the boat's log and on the Rounding Report, provided at the Skippers Meeting, the following information: the time of rounding, the identity and time of rounding of both the boats ahead and astern if known.
-Boats shall confirm the identity of the boat ahead and astern by VHF Channel 72 if possible. - (d) Thunder Bay Island and Bois Blanc Island are marks of the course and shall be left to port.
+- (a) Start at Port Huron as stated in 13.1 to Finish at Mackinac Island - (b) Boats shall perform a navigational rounding of the Goderich mark (43 43.3 N and 81 46.2 W) leaving it to port before proceeding on toward Mackinac Island.
+A full description of the mark shall be provided at the Skipper's meeting - (c)Skippers shall record in the boat's log and on the Rounding Report, provided at the Skippers Meeting, the following information: the time of the Goderich rounding, the identity and time of rounding of both the boats ahead and astern if known.
+Boats shall confirm the identity of the boat ahead and astern by VHF Channel 72 if possible. - (d) Thunder Bay Island and Bois Blanc Island are marks of the course and shall be left to port. - (e) Boats shall pass through the Finish Line at Mackinac Island, confirm their time with the Race Committee.
+The time shall be entered on the Rounding Report.